Sessions

 Sessions live in a per-thread HashMap<String, SessionState> in crate::agent_sessions.
 Thread-local is correct because VmValue wraps Rc and the agent loop runs on a pinned tokio LocalSet task.

 An LRU cap (default 128 sessions per VM) evicts the least-recently accessed session when a new one is opened over the cap. agent_session_close evicts immediately regardless of the cap.
+When passed a reason string or status dict, the close reason is emitted to the agent event stream before the session is removed.

 Subscribers